-- which consumer services (i.e., the target group) will receive the information from a provider service. - which information (i.e., main entity's attributes, relationships) will be made available (access permissions).
+- A target group: a group of consumer services (i.e., the target group) allowed to receive the information. - The access permissions: what is made available and restrictions. - Information (i.e., main entity's attributes, relationships) will be made available. - o The period when the information will be available. - o Geographic constraints for the information exchanged (limitation by bounding box).

-If no access rule is defined, the access to the information service is denied by default.
+If no access rule is defined, the access to the information is denied by default.